ans-group/docs.ukfast.co.uk/source/fastdrive/dashboard.md

 ## Recent Files

 Files that you have recently accessed will be shown here.
-Once you have opened a particular file, it will be shown here.
+Showing the files that you have recently accessed allows you to easily access them.

 ![Image209](files/Image209.png)

-Showing the files that you have recently accessed allows you to easily access them.

 ## Shortcuts